rodmcnew/solo-web-monitor/README.md

 Solo Web Monitor is a simple standalone web uptime monitor.
 It will watch any URLs you give it and will let you know if they go down.
 You can run this app locally or on a server.
 The only thing that is required is NodeJS.
 No external database is required.

 # Why
 This app was built to explore and demonstrate optimal user experience and code practicies with Redux Toolkit and Loopback 4.
-This app is built on top of:
+This app is built with:
 - TypeScript for client and server
 - React functional components
-- Redux Toolkit
+- RTK Query
 - Loopback 4 Node.js server framework

 # Install